gschmutz/kafka-workshop/03-understanding-failover/README.md

 # Understanding Kafka Failover
 In this tutorial, we will demonstrate consumer failover and broker failover.
 We also demonstrate load balancing Kafka consumers.
 We show how, with many groups, Kafka acts like a Publish/Subscribe.
 But, when we put all of our consumers in the same group, Kafka will load share the messages to the consumers in the same group (more like a queue than a topic in a traditional MOM sense).

+For the exercise we will be using the `kafkacat` command line utility we have learned about in [Working with Apache Kafka Broker](../02-working-with-kafka-broker/README.md).
+For the installation of Kafkacat, refer to [Infrastructure Setup](../00-setup/README.md).

 ### Create Kafka replicated topic my-failsafe-topic